How to Create a Mobile App: A Complete Development Guide

 Intentional design, functionality, optimization, and user-friendly features are the building blocks of a quality software product.

-To guarantee that your product is well-liked by its users, you need to walk the extra mile in their shoes.
+To ensure your product is well-liked by its users, you need to put yourself in their shoes.

 One way to do this is through design thinking.
 Design thinking prioritizes empathy.
 In other words, don’t assume what your customers want.
 Let them tell you.
 And listen.